Best bookshelf speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best standmount speakers you can buy in 2023.

 Why you can trust What Hi-Fi?
-Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
+Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

-While bookshelf speakers have a name that suggests they fit on a bookshelf, this isn't always the case, so you need to decide what size and set-up you plan to have them in.
-If you want stereo speakers for a system in your living room, whether that be passive ones that require an amplifier, or active ones with amplification built in, you've come to the right place.
-If you just need some quality wireless stereo speakers for your office, however, our best computer speakers guide is worth checking out instead.
+Some speakers demand a bit more space in order to perform at their best, so you need to decide what size and set-up you plan to have them in.
+If you want stereo speakers for a system in your living room or bedroom, you've come to the right place.

 As far as audio quality goes, it's definitely important to find a great-sounding pair of speakers, but how your speakers sound is naturally tied to what you're using to drive them.
-Building a hi-fi setup can quickly become complicated when there are thousands of different, highly-technical products out there, so if that's what you're doing, check out our ultimate guide to building the perfect hi-fi system.
+Building a hi-fi setup can quickly become complicated when there are thousands of different products out there, so if that's what you're doing, check out our ultimate guide to building the perfect hi-fi system.

+We've tested every speaker on this list in our dedicated listening rooms, to ensure you get the best sound-per-pound performance and have a range of options to choose from that suit your listening needs and budget.
 Below you'll find our selection of our favorite bookshelf speakers that are great picks for anyone.
 Want something bigger?
 Check out our best floorstanding speakers.

 The KEF LS50 Meta don’t look any different from the LS50, and in many ways they aren’t.
 The company considered revising that beautifully made enclosure but concluded that little could be improved.